Banno/consumer-api-openid-connect-example/README.md

 The `access_token` contains _authorization information about your application_ regarding which actions it is allowed to perform via the Banno API.
 These actions map to the scopes (e.g. `openid address email phone profile banno`).

 The `id_token` contains _authentication information about the user_ (i.e. claims).

+The `refresh_token` is a credential that can be used to retrieve a new access token (e.g. for when the access token has expired or otherwise been invalidated).

 Both the `access_token` and `id_token` are in [JSON Web Token format](https://en.wikipedia.org/wiki/JSON_Web_Token) (see [RFC 7519](https://tools.ietf.org/html/rfc7519) for specification details).